jamesquinlan/Intro-Stats-MAT150/README.md

 2. Describe and apply a variety of random sampling methods.
 3. Summarize data sets numerically and graphically with the aid of technology.
 4. Identify appropriate statistical analyses for different experimental situations with numerical data.
-5. Identify the underlying assumptions and perform inferential hypothesis testing using both manual and computer methods of statistical analysis to include: t-tests, analysis of variance, with multiple comparisons, correlation, and regression.
+5. Identify the underlying assumptions and perform inferential hypothesis testing using manual and computer statistical analysis methods, including t-tests, analysis of variance, multiple comparisons, correlation, and regression.
 6. Interpret the results of experimental situations based on statistical data analysis.
 7. Recognize some sources of bias and limitations of statistical analysis and inferences.
 8. Apply the understanding of statistics to interpret and evaluate research reported by others.
-9. Discuss and present statistical analysis, including methods, results, conclusions and justifications based on supporting evidence in both verbal and written formats.
+9. Discuss and present statistical analysis, including methods, results, conclusions, and justifications based on supporting evidence in verbal and written formats.

 Furthermore, MAT150 will help students build *mathematical habits of mind* by:
 - developing their critical thinking and communication skills through activities that teach students how to:
 	- state problems clearly,
 	- articulate assumptions,
-	- understand the importance of precise definitions, and reason logically to conclusions,
+	- understand the importance of precise definitions and reason logically to conclusions,
-	- identify and model essential features of a complex situation, modify models as needed for traceability, and draw valuable conclusions, and
+	- identify and model essential features of a complex situation, modify models as needed for traceability, draw valuable conclusions, and
 	- use and compare analytical, visual, and numeracy methods;

-- linking theory to practice by being exposed to a variety of contemporary applications in mathematics that motivate and illustrate the concepts they are learning, as well as become aware of connections to other fields (both within and outside of mathematics) and learn to apply mathematical concepts to problems in those fields;
+- linking theory to practice by being exposed to a variety of contemporary applications in mathematics that motivate and illustrate the concepts they are learning, as well as becoming aware of connections to other fields (both within and outside of mathematics) and learning to apply mathematical concepts to problems in those fields;
-- developing mathematical independence and participate in open-ended inquiry;
+- developing mathematical independence and participating in open-ended inquiry;
 - operating current technologies; and
 - learning to read, interpret, analyze, and write proofs.